omgitskuei/RPiDev/RPi400/Cyberdeck_Stats_Monitor/README.md

 ![guidepic2](https:// "Guide, Step 2")

 3. Download the folder `Cyberdeck_Stats_Monitor`.
-Some contents served as reference material or original assets used for the creation of this project - these can be deleted to save space without affecting the project. :heavy_exclamation_mark: See Appendix A for details.
+Some contents served as reference material or original assets used for the creation of this project - these can be deleted to save space without affecting the project. :heavy_exclamation_mark: [See Appendix A for details][Apdx].

 ![guidepic3](https:// "Guide, Step 3")